Faqs

 Have a look at list of our most popular Frequently asked questions & answers:

-The shares of CheckMark are held by a Canadian publicly listed company.
-Because of this, Bonds issued by CheckMark are considered to be “qualified investments” to be held in RRSP accounts.
+Bonds issued by CheckMark are considered to be “qualified investments” to be held in RRSP accounts.

-The Income Tax Act allows tax-free transfers between multiple RRSP accounts.
 Provided that the transfer is made directly from one Trust Company to another, there are no tax consequences.

 Yes.
-Once the redemption has taken place, you may transfer the cash to any RRSP account of your choosing.
+Once the redemption has taken place, you may transfer the cash portion to any RRSP account of your choosing.
 If any cash is withdrawn out of the RRSP, then it will be taxable by the CRA when added to your income.

 Both of our designated Trust Companies permit RRSP holders to view the current value in their RRSP’s by logging on to their online account.
 The online account will reflect the value of both the original Bonds together with the additional Bonds representing accrued interest.